LinkageIO/Camoco/docs/tutorial.rst

 any genes that are not present in the RefGen object.
 In this case 0 genes were not in the RefGen.
 Next, Camoco sets gene expression values lower than 0.1 to NaN.
 Values of NaN will be ignored when calculating co-expression and this is to control for missing genes versus lowly expressed genes.
-Next, Camoco filters out genes with over 20% missing data as well as genes that dont have at least one accession with an FPKM above 5.
+Next, Camoco filters out genes with over 20% missing data as well as genes that don't have at least one accession with an FPKM above 5.
 This removes genes that have very little variance in their gene expression profiles and are not informative given the accession provided (i.e low variance).
 Finally, Camoco finds that 0 accessions have over 30% missing data so it keeps all the samples in